Skip to main content

 Known for front porches, mature trees, and architectural charm.

 • Avondale (32205): One of Jacksonville’s most charming historic districts, Avondale is known for brick streets, front porches, and early-20th-century architecture.
 Residents enjoy walkable access to local boutiques and restaurants along St. Johns Avenue.
-It attracts professionals and families who value character homes and a tight-knit community atmosphere.
+The area is known for character homes, brick streets, and a walkable community atmosphere..

 • San Marco (32207): San Marco centers around a European-style square inspired by Venice, Italy.
 The neighborhood feels polished and upscale, with high-end dining, boutiques, and river views.
 Homes range from renovated bungalows to luxury estates.
 It’s popular with executives and buyers wanting historic charm with a refined vibe.

 • Murray Hill (32205): More relaxed and artsy than its neighbors, Murray Hill has a creative energy.
 You’ll find craft breweries, coffee shops, murals, and smaller bungalow-style homes.
-It’s a favorite for first-time buyers and young professionals who want affordability near the urban core.
+The area offers affordability, craft breweries, coffee shops, and bungalow style homes near the urban core.

 The Beaches: A World of Their Own